 Why Organizations Are Now Leaving Microfiche Behind

-Microfiche is Hard to Store
+Microfiche Is Hard to Store

 Image Quality Issues Can Arise

-Microfiche Has a Long Retrieval Time
+Microfilm Has a Long Retrieval Time

-Digital Scanning of Microfiche is the Future
+Digital Scanning Ensures Microforms-Based Data Survives Into the Future

-Conversion Costs Are Quickly Recovered
+Digital Conversion Costs Are Quickly Recovered

-Little Training Required
+Little Training Required for Digital Record Retrieval

-To discover more about our conversion work, please contact us today for a consultation.
+Imaging Office Systems has helped numerous companies throughout the country convert and migrate their microfiche-based data to cloud-based storage.
+To learn more about our digital conversion work, contact us today for a consultation.